072arushi/mcp-trace-severance-demo/README.md

 - `BRIDGE_MODE=auth-heal` — shows token exchange (mocked IdP, returns scoped token)
 - `BRIDGE_MODE=orphan` — agent cancels its A2A task; MCP task keeps running (visible as a still-emitting span)
 - `BRIDGE_MODE=orphan-heal` — bridge fan-out cancels MCP when A2A terminates

-Skip these in the talk.
-They're for the audience to clone afterward.